 Comfrey has long been used as a traditional healing herb for a number of ailments, including pain, digestive issues, and cancer.
 It can help manage joint pain due to its anti-inflammatory and pain-relieving properties.

 Turmeric is an orange root that has natural anti-inflammatory and antioxidant properties.
 It is best absorbed when consumed with black pepper and some fat, such as peanut butter or coconut oil.
 Learn more about how to make turmeric paste and dosage for your dog based on body weight.

 Ginger, like turmeric, is a root that has many healing benefits and is safe to give to dogs.
 A 2010 human study showed that gingerol, the active ingredient in ginger, can reduce pain and inflammation in humans with rheumatoid arthritis.

 Licorice root has anti-inflammatory compounds that can help reduce joint pain and arthritis symptoms as well as improve digestion and respiratory function.
 In large quantities or with daily use, it can have unwanted side effects, so speak with your veterinarian before giving it to your pet.

 What causes pain in dogs?

-Degenerative diseases like osteoarthritis and degenerative myelopathy, which affects the spinal cord, are more likely to arise in senior dogs and can be very painful if left untreated.
+Chronic pain: Degenerative diseases like osteoarthritis and degenerative myelopathy, which affects the spinal cord, are more likely to arise in senior dogs and can be very painful if left untreated.
 Dog hip pain is the most common type, frequently caused by canine hip dysplasia or arthritis.
-Intervertebral disc disease (IDD) occurs more often in certain dog breeds, like Dachshunds and Shih Tzus, commonly known as a “bulging” or herniated disc.
+Intervertebral disc disease (IVDD) occurs more often in certain dog breeds, like Dachshunds and Shih Tzus, commonly known as a “bulging” or herniated disc.